Omar Ochoa Law Firm

 June 27, 2023

-Understanding Your Fire Insurance Policy
+What Is Covered by Your Fire Insurance Policy in Texas

 fire damage insurance claim

-Most homeowner's insurance policies, known as HO-3 policies, offer some level of fire coverage for your dwelling, other structures on the property, personal property, personal liability, medical payments to guests, and loss of use.
+Most homeowners' insurance policies, known as HO-3 policies, offer some level of fire coverage for your dwelling, other structures on the property, personal property, personal liability, medical payments to guests, and loss of use.

-Dwelling coverage is also known as Coverage A. It encompasses fire damage to the structure that you and your family occupy.
+• Dwelling coverage: Dwelling coverage is also known as Coverage A. It encompasses fire damage to the structure that you and your family occupy.
 On your policy documents, you will see a face amount of the policy, which is the maximum you will be paid if your home suffers complete and total destruction.

-Other structures are included in Coverage B. These include any structure on your property that is not your dwelling, such as detached garages, sheds, and fences.
+• Other structures: Other structures are included in Coverage B. These include any structure on your property that is not your dwelling, such as detached garages, sheds, and fences.

 fire damage claim